-- · An Indiana resident; and
+- An Indiana resident; and

-- · Age 65 or older; and
+- Age 65 or older; and

-- · Have been a volunteer in the community for the past three years.
+- Have been a volunteer in the community for the past three years.

-For more information about the Golden Hoosier Award, please contact Jessica Baker at 317-232-4789 or email Golden Hoosiers@fssa.in.gov.
-Nominations can be submitted through the Lieutenant Governor's website at www.in.gov/lg/2532.htm.
+For more information about the Golden Hoosier Award, please email GoldenHoosiers@fssa.in.gov.
+Nominations can be submitted through the Lieutenant Governor's website at in.gov/lg/2532.htm.